 Some were in tears of joy and some were proud of themselves and it was totally a mix of emotions after reaching the summit from Kedar Kharak which has glaciers covered with moraines.
 The trek emerges with the Kedar Bamak Glacier which is an amusing sight.
 The view of snow-covered Thalaysagar peak and frozen Kedartal was Breathtaking.

 Later, trek back to Kedar Kharak was also a challenge as all of our energy was already consumed and in mountaineering, it is said that the climb is only successful when you reach the place from where you have started, so now, it is the time to go back to our campsite and celebrate our success.

-Next day we have to walk for many hours and in my opinion, was the most difficult part although it was all descend but we all have to be careful as major accidents happened in mountains during descend time only.
+The next day we have to walk for many hours and in my opinion, was the most difficult part although it was all descendant we all have to be careful as major accidents happened in mountains during descend time only.

-Next day early morning we began our drive back from Gangotri to Dehradun which is 12-11 hours’ drive (258kms) and enjoying the feeling of accomplishment of being a wraveler!
+The next day early morning we began our drive back from Gangotri to Dehradun which is a 12-11 hours’ drive (258kms) and enjoying the feeling of accomplishment of being a wraveler!

 You should also read :